 Another unique aspect of our benchmark is that it was actually a two-phase project:

 In the first phase of the project, we focused on scaling up a single-repository instance of our Nuxeo Cloud service.
 Simply put, this means one database (no sharding), one set of indices, and one object store.
 The goal of this first phase was to identify any bottlenecks to performance, either from an ingestion or usability perspective.
-We also wanted to identify key components and metrics that needed to be actively monitored and determine when we needed to scale out different components of the Nuxeo Cloud architecture.
+We also wanted to identify key components and metrics that needed to be actively monitored and determine when we needed to scale out different components of the Nuxeo Cloud content services architecture.
 We conducted performance testing along the way, at 1B, 2B and then 3B objects.
 In terms of deliverables and outcomes, we have now produced reference architectures for a single-repository system on AWS running at 1B, 2B, and 3B objects with requisite hardware, configuration, and expected performance information.

 By the way, for many years now, we have extolled the virtues of NoSQL and MongoDB.
 As a dramatic proof point, yes, a single instance of a NoSQL database will scale to 3B objects (and beyond without sharding).
 And for those who might ask, did we stop at 3B objects for any particular reason?
 The answer is no. 3B isn’t, by any means, a hard limit for a single-repository system.
 We just felt that this number was sufficient for customers that would look to scale out a single-repository system.